 Since there is a strong incentive for Chinese companies to find a new battlefield for increasing shipments, gaining market share and generating revenue, the competition among smartphone vendors in the targeted market is likely to get fiercer.
-However, the fierce competition in the smartphone field might mean smartphone vendors try to ship the possible maximum amount of phones, as a result, the smartphone users will increase accordingly.
+However, the fierce competition in the smartphone field might mean smartphone vendors will try to ship the maximum possible amount of phones, as a result, the smartphone users will increase accordingly.
 As there are more smartphone users, there might be more opportunities for various phone App developers, electronics manufacturing companies, tech companies providing advanced technologies, or phone accessory businesses.

-More details on Xiaomi in Ukraine
+Details on Xiaomi in Ukraine

 By watching Ukraine’s top 5 favorite brand list, it can be noticed that four of them are Chinese smartphone vendors which are Huawei (华为), Meizu (魅族), and Honor (a sub-brand with more affordable pricing belong to Huawei).
 The other non-Chinese vendor is Samsung.

 By market share, Xiaomi takes up 26.7% slightly surpassing the second-ranked Samsung which takes up 26.5%.

 Ukraine is the largest eastern European country located next to the Black Sea with a total population of 43,876,979 and the urban population taking up 70.1 % as of Monday, February 11, 2019, estimated by United Nations.
 55.87% of its population is aged between 15 and 59.